Myoelectric Control of Artificial Limb Inspired by Quantum Information Processing: Methods

 Let us now see how the trained network of quantum perceptrons responds to the EMG during subject's autonomous control of the artificial limb.
-Desiring to perform an action, the subject generates neural signals which, as before, are acquired from the limb surface, expressed in EMG and encoded into a quantum state $\ket{\psi}$.
-Each quantum perceptron computes the expectation values $\bra{\psi} P \ket{\psi}$ for the nine operators \cite{comment-2}.
-The expectation values are interpreted as the strength of activation.
+Desiring to perform an action, the subject generates neural signals, which are acquired from the limb surface, expressed in EMG and encoded into a quantum state $\ket{\psi}$.
+Each quantum perceptron computes the expectation values $\bra{\psi} P \ket{\psi}$ for the nine operators.
+The expectation values are interpreted as the strength of corresponding activation.
 For $D1$, for example, the three expectation values are computed as $f = \bra{\psi} P_f^{D1} \ket{\psi}$, $e = \bra{\psi} P_e^{D1} \ket{\psi}$ and $0_{D1} = \bra{\psi} P_0^{D1} \ket{\psi}$.
-The expectation values $f$ and $e$ contain information of how likely the given EMG correspond to flextion or extension.
-The expectation value $0_{D3}$ gives the probability that the flextion-extension DOF is inactive.
-If $f > e$, then the prostheses makes flextion on the degree $\frac{(f - e) \theta_f}{1 - {\rm Tr} \left( P_f^{D1} P_e^{D1}\right)}$, where $\theta_f$ is the maximal flextion observed in the training data and ${\rm Tr} (...)$ stands for trace operation and gives the overlap between the operators $P_f^{D1}$ and $P_e^{D1}$.
+The expectation values $f$ and $e$ contain information of how likely the given EMG correspond to flexion or extension.
+The expectation value $0_{D3}$ gives the probability that the flexion-extension DOF is inactive.
+If $f > e$, then the prostheses makes flexion on the degree $\frac{(f - e) \theta_f}{1 - {\rm Tr} \left( P_f^{D1} P_e^{D1}\right)}$, where $\theta_f$ is the maximal flexion observed in the training data and ${\rm Tr} (...)$ stands for trace operation and gives the overlap between the operators $P_f^{D1}$ and $P_e^{D1}$.
 If, in contrast, $e > f$, the prosthesis performs extension on $\frac{(e - f) \theta_e}{1 - {\rm Tr} \left( P_f^{D1} P_e^{D1}\right)}$, where $\theta_e$ is the maximal observed extension.
 Here, we assumed that a linear combination of DOFs corresponds to a linear combination of corresponding features.
 This assumption is valid for mean absolute value, although may not be true for an arbitrary chosen feature \cite{Jiang:09}.

 As the result of the analysis of the given state $\ket{\psi}$, which encodes mean absolute value feature, the network of three quantum perceptrons returns three angles to the mechanical system of the prosthesis.
 These angles define the simultaneous and proportional action completely.
-Interestingly, there is additional control information encoded into the three expectation values $0_{D1}, 0_{D2}$ and $0_{D3}$.
-As we have noted before, the expectation value $0_{D1}$ tells us the probability that the state $\ket{\psi}$ does not represent neither flextion nor extension.
-This may be interpreted as the given signal activates the other two DOFs, i.e. $0_{D1} = D2 + D3$.
-Such interpretation gives us three additional equations with three unknowns.
-Resolving this system of linear algebra equations, we can deduce additional proportionality between the activation of the three DOFs.